JCH222/dfqueue/README.md

     +-------------------------------+

-    # Adding rows with only <COLUMN A> as checking column
+    # Rows adding with only <COLUMN A> as checking column
     ----------------------------------------------------------------------------------------

     Assigned dataframe (max size : 4)           # Queue